 Is noise at home driving you crazy?
 Here you will learn how to soundproof your noisy house, apartment, or condo.
-Includes information on how noise travels, and how to block or muffle it with soundproofing materials and methods.
+Includes information on how noise travels, and how to block or muffle it with soundproofing materials.

-And then there is the neighbors.
-Trying to quiet noisy neighbors in apartments and condos—or noisy neighborhoods—is even harder.
-How do you soundproof a room to block outside noise?
+And then there are the neighbors.
+Dealing with noisy neighbors in apartments, condos, or even just loud neighborhoods can be a major challenge.
+So, how do you soundproof a room to keep out unwanted noise?

-But first, let’s look at the dynamics of sound so you can effectively control it.
+But first, let’s understand how sound works so you can effectively control it.

 How Sound Works